About 57,000 passengers, crew onboard ships mostly from China not allowed to disembark

-Taking all precautions to contain the spread of coronavirus, the government has not allowed to disembark about 57,000 crew and passengers onboard 1,769 ships, mostly from China, since January 27, an official said on Thursday.
+Taking all precautions to contain the spread of coronavirus, the government has not allowed to disembark about 57,000 crew and passengers onboard 1,769 ships, mostly from China, an official said on Thursday.
 All these crew and passengers underwent thermal scanning, as per the WHO guidelines, the official added.

 India has 12 major ports -- Deendayal (erstwhile Kandla), Mumbai, JNPT, Marmugao, New Mangalore, Cochin, Chennai, Kamarajar (earlier Ennore), V O Chidambarnar, Visakhapatnam, Paradip and Kolkata (including Haldia) that handled nearly 705 million tonnes (MT) cargo in 2019-20.
 For maintaining smooth operations across ports, the shipping ministry has initiated a number of steps that include waiving of rentals.